Viva Cinema: Fecha de caducidad

 Join the Bullock Museum for a screening and conversation about the film Fecha de caducidad (Expiration Date).

 In the black comedy Fecha de caducidad (Expiration Date), the compulsive life of Ramona becomes a wreck when she finds out that her only son Osvaldo has died.

 Kenya Marquez's debut feature, Fecha de caducidad (Expiration Date), taps into three lives with a touch of dark humor, presenting an outcome you might never expect.
 Ramona, Mariana and Genaro cross paths with three different purposes, but the same lack of awareness of their own circumstances.

 Viva Cinema celebrates the modern cinema of Mexico and beyond.
 The Museum is proud to highlight acclaimed films in partnership with Cine Las Americas that feature the rich tradition of Spanish-language movie-making.
 Films in the Viva Cinema Series are presented in Spanish with English subtitles.
-This evening's program includes a film screening and Q&A. Come early at 6pm for a welcome reception with cash bar.
+This evening's program includes a film screening and video chat Q&A with director and co-writer, Kenya Márquez and moderator, Cine Las Americas Festival Director, Jean Anne Lauer.
+Come early at 6pm for a welcome reception with cash bar.

 Please note: Entrance for this screening will be at the IMAX lobby doors.